 Period of Award: Most research awards are one year awards (fiscal year) that must be used during the one year time limit.
 The Research Committee rarely approves requests to extend the award period.
 Department administrators need to always keep in mind the fiscal year end processing deadlines.
 It is the department's responsibility to make sure all transactions are completed prior to the end of the fiscal year.

-Budget Allocations: The Office of the Vice Chancellor for Research and Graduate Education sets up research awards with detail budgets.
-All expenditures must be made only in the approved budget categories, and must not exceed the amount awarded for that budget category.
-Refer to the original award letter for approved budget categories and amounts or view the approved budget breakdown in the WISDM Project Summary Report.
-Currently, you will need to change the WISDM Project Grant Default setting in order to view a VCRGE award’s budget configuration.
-See the section Hints for Viewing a VCRGE Project Grant in WISDM for detailed instructions.
+Budget Allocations: All expenditures must be made only in the approved budget categories, and must not exceed the amount awarded for that budget category.
+Refer to the original award letter for approved budget categories and amounts or view the approved budget breakdown in the WISDM Project Summary report.
+In the event that the budget needs to be modified a formal request should be sent to Katie Austin (2-8387) or Jessica Wipperfurth (5-6931) prior to a change in spending.

 Processing Expenditure forms: All expenditures forms (payrolls, requisitions, travel expense reports, etc.) should be processed by your department through your own college/school.